 K’s decency, his discipline, his responsibility, his infinite charm, his humility and compassion for the less fortunate have, I believe, equipped him to handle a big job in life and especially the one that has fallen to his lot — John Fell Stevenson, This Week Magazine, November 10, 1957

 K seldom went out, generally preferring to spend his spare time reading, but not without these sporadic interruptions!
 Sophomore year he was “punched” by most of the clubs at Harvard and joined the Delphic.
 So did I. He rarely visited the club, though, regarding “gassing” with “the boys” as a waste of his precious time and not much fun anyway.
-He did not drink forbidden by the Moslem religion and adhered faithfully to the customs and religions practices of Islam.
+He did not drink forbidden by the Moslem religion and adhered faithfully to the customs and religious practices of Islam.

 When K did go out, he believed in having a good time.
 Among his favorite methods of letting off steam were trips to New York for the theater or on winter ski weekends.